rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *"Nah, I don't think I am looking in the wrong direction..."* - Sam was brought back to the current world around him, his gaze floated from Hannah, then Amir and finally, on the Wolf's lupine eyes - *"I think I am starting to understand."*

-***Understand?*** - replied the Wolf, suddenly feeling interested on Sam - ***Understand what?***
+***Understand?*** - replied the Wolf, suddenly feeling interested in Sam - ***Understand what?***

-*"Why wolves howl with such immense dedication at the beautiful moon"* - he answered - *"Its shine filters through the narrow space with its silvery beams.
-You lose the passage of time, almost as if the sound around you just goes away, leaving that ba-thump, ba-thump.
+*"Why wolves howl with such immense dedication at the moon's infinite beauty"* - he answered - *"Its shine filters through the narrow space with its silvery beams.
+You loose the passage of time, almost as if the sound around you just goes away, leaving that ba-thump, ba-thump.
 That sound of your flame beating in the stillness of the night, the rhythm of its energy flowing through your body rocking you gently back and forth; like something special is about to happen."*

-Yule lips curved up to render a sweet smile, Sam's words didn't seem to be crafted to impressed those attentive and the receiving end, he just let his little flame take control over his tongue, it just flowed from within him.
+Yule's lips curved up to render her sweet smile, Sam's words didn't seem to be crafted to impressed those attentive at the receiving end, he just let his little flame take control over his tongue, it just flowed from within him.

 Sam noticed everything around him had quiet down, perplexed once more with the silver light squeezing itself down to his eyes.
 The Wolf had joined Sam in his adoration to the simple delicacies in life.